Operation Storm-333: Soviet losses

-During the assault on the Tajbeg 5 officers of the KGB special forces, 7 troops from the "Muslim Battalion", and 2 paratroopers were killed.
+During the assault on the Tajbeg five officers of the KGB special forces, seven troops from the "Muslim Battalion", and two paratroopers were killed.
 The commander of the KGB contingent, Col. Boyarinov, was killed.
 All the surviving participants in the KGB troops in the operation were wounded.
 Also, Soviet army doctor Colonel Viktor Kuznechenkov, who was treating General Secretary Amin, was killed by friendly fire in the palace and was posthumously awarded the Order of the Red Banner.

 Memoirs of the participants

 According to Oleg Balashov, who was second in command of the assault group, the group was led by two elite units of Alpha and Vympel (15–20 each).
 The Alpha group targeted Amin, and the Vympel group had the task of collecting factual evidence that Amin was collaborating with the United States.
 Both groups were brought to Afghanistan secretly and blended with Muslim Battalions to make an impression that the operation was carried out by local units, whereas in reality nearly all work was done by Alpha and Vympel.

-Before the operation, Balashov surveyed the area under the guise of a bodyguard of a Soviet diplomat.
+Before the operation, Balashov surveyed the area in the guise of a bodyguard of a Soviet diplomat.
 His unit knew that they were going to a death zone and felt uncomfortable about it – about 80% of them were wounded shortly after they left their vehicles, yet they continued the assault.
 As Balashov expected, Amin's troops targeted the first and last vehicle in the convoy of six.
 He placed his team of five men in the front BMP and, when the BMP was immobilized by fire from Amin's troops, ordered them to abandon the BMP and run to the palace.
 All five were quickly wounded by intensive fire from the guards, but were saved by bulletproof vests and helmets.

 This account generally agrees with that of Aleksandr Lyakhovskiy, Soviet war historian and former director of the USSR Defense Ministry in Afghanistan, who gives more details and accentuates the ferocity and professionalism on both the attacking and defending sides.